emacsmirror/eide/README.md

-Although most of these features are already available in Emacs, the purpose of this package is to integrate them into a user-friendly interface, with dedicated windows (source files, menu, and ouput), convenient keyboard shortcuts, and project management.
+Although most of these features are already available in Emacs, the purpose of this package is to integrate them into a user-friendly interface, with dedicated windows (source files, menu and ouput), convenient keyboard shortcuts and project management.

-It is suitable for almost all languages (as long as they are supported by [Ctags]).
-[Cscope] provides additional browsing facility for C/C++/Java files.
+It is suitable for almost all languages.
+The browsing features are provided by [Ctags] and [Cscope].

 * **Version**: 2.3.0
 * **Homepage**: <https://software.hjuvi.fr.eu.org/eide/>